How do you know when it’s time to leave your church?

 When is it time to leave a church?
 When their vision and direction doesn’t align with how God has gifted and wired you.

 5. You Don’t Trust The Church With Your Money

 If you cannot trust the church with your money, you shouldn’t give them your time.

 Some churches keep their books closed and will not share where the money that comes in goes.
 That is a red flag.
 As a member of a church you should know how and where the money is going.

 Now, in some areas, you don’t need all the details.
-For example, salaries are often lumped into one.
-You can see how much is being given to salaries but not what an individual makes.
-Which is healthier that way.
-Having public salaries can cause strife in the church.
+For example, salaries of all the staff are often lumped into one.
+You can see how much in total is being given to salaries but not what an individual makes.

 Giving to a church is like making an investment.
 If you shifted your 401k to a new broker and they wouldn’t show you where your money was, you would pull it fast!
 If you regularly give and attend a church you should know exactly how your money is being used and you should see “returns” on your investment.

 If your church isn’t willing to show where the money is going or if you don’t trust the church to use what you give for the benefit of God’s Kingdom it’s time to leave.